play-project/WebApp/README.md

 Installation
 -------------
 1. Install the Play! framework from www.playframework.org.
 We tested v.
 1.2.x.
-Add the play-x.x.x folder to your systems's PATH variable.
+Add the play-x.x.x folder to your system's PATH variable.
+For details see [INSTALL](INSTALL.md).

 2. Clone the WebApp e.g. into your Eclipse workspace: